Saturday, June 3, 2023 Wilderness Camping, Safety, Navigation & Survival Skills

 Map & Compass Field Training: No matter whether you have GPS or not, the crux of these skills is understanding map and compass.
 Our method of using map and compass should allay your fears, even when it comes to contour lines and magnetic declination.
 We are going to transition to a big, near-by commuter parking lot to practice navigating withi compasses, as well as we helping you test to see if you are “right or left dominant” because when walking in nature, most people continually veer left or right when they actually want to go straight.
 Key to navigating in nature is learning how to compensate for your dominance.

-– Compass if possible, but please note that “surveyor’s compasses” and other non-map-compasses won’t work.
-If you don’t have a map/orienteering compass yet, try online, or cheaper sports stores for last-minute purchase, and we may have the following recommended compasses for sale at class, including: the Rothco Orienteering Compass Item #337 for learning in the $10-$15 price range, or the Brunton 15TDCL Compass if you want to go up to the next level in the $35 price range for precise mirrored sighting and adjustable declination.
-If you are hard-core, please share your more pricy suggestions at class:)
+How should we prepare for the workshop?
+To get a jump-start on the skills we cover in this class click here for our blog post on the subject but otherwise, prepare as you normally would for a hike, including snacks, lunch, water bottle, 10 Essentials, etc. – all that a safe hiker or any leader should bring, plus hats, warm clothes, proper footwear, and rain gear as necessary for the outdoor portion of class.
+Also bring an Orienteering Compass if possible, but please note that “surveyor’s compasses” and other non-map-compasses won’t work.
+If you don’t have a hiking compass yet, try online, or cheaper sports stores for last-minute purchase, and we may have the following recommended compasses for sale at class, including: the Rothco Orienteering Compass Item #337 for learning in the $10-$15 price range, or the Brunton 15TDCL Compass if you want to go up to the next level in the $35 price range for precise mirrored sighting and adjustable declination, the Silva Ranger 515 Compass at about $45, or the patented Suunto “global needle’s unique ability to handle tilts up to 20 degrees makes it perfect for hikers that don’t want to break their stride.
+Not having to level the compass exactly makes it easier to take an accurate reading while you’re still moving along the trail.

 For more training and active events to practice your navigational, map and compass skills, we recommend the following: